AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/proofing/reviewing-proofs-within-workfront/configure-proofing-viewer-settings.md

 product-area: documents;setup
 navigation-topic: review-a-proof
 title: Configure proofing viewer settings
-description: You can configure the following settings for both the Web Proofing Viewer and the Desktop Proofing Viewer:
+description: You can configure the following settings for both the Web Proofing Viewer and the Desktop Proofing Viewer - EDIT ME.
 ---

 # Configure proofing viewer settings